‘Thor, don’t eat that meat. It’s raw!’ Loki warned.

 Loki turned into a hawk and flew straight to Jotunheim.

-Thjazi’s halls were high up on a cliffside.
+Thjazi’s halls were high up on a mountain.
 It was a tall, looming building made up of enormous stone blocks.
 Outside, there was a steep path leading down to a lake.
 Thjazi sat by the lake fishing.

 Loki looked for a way into the halls.
 Luckily, there was a window that had not been closed properly.
 He slipped through the gap and went inside.